James Johnson (sports administrator)

-James Johnson (born 21 May 1982) is an Australian sports administrator and business person.
+James Johnson (born 21 May 1982) is an Australian and British sports administrator and business person.

-He is the current Group CEO of Canadian Soccer Business.
-He was the CEO of Football Australia from January 2020 until he announced his resignation in May 2025.
+He is the current Group CEO of Canadian Soccer Business and the Commissioner of the Canadian Premier League.
+Johnson was the CEO of Football Australia from January 2020 until he resigned in 2025.
 He is also a non-executive advisory board member of the Association Football Development Program Global chaired by Prince Ali bin Hussein of Jordan.

 Early life and education

-Johnson was born in the United Kingdom but grew up in Rockhampton, Australia.
-Johnson played multiple sports including cricket, tennis, rugby union, and rugby league, but excelled at football, representing Australia at the youth level.

-He pursued his undergraduate degree at Boston University and later studied law at Bond University.
-In 2025, Johnson was awarded the annual Bond University Alumni Medal for his contributions to hosting the 2023 Women’s World Cup and his lasting legacy for Australian sport.
+Johnson was born in the United Kingdom to Australian parents who were working in the country.
+His parents returned to Australia when Johnson was six months old and he grew up in Rockhampton.
+At the age of 13, his family moved to Brisbane.
+He has a degree in business administration, minoring in finance, as well as a Juris Doctor in law.
+Johnson pursued his undergraduate degree at Boston University in Business and Finance.
+He then studied law at Bond University and graduated with Honours as Juris Doctor.